 The iconic laser etching of the caliber at the front of the upper and model moniker at the rear are tell-tell Daniel Defense upper identifiers.

-M4A1’s magazine well isn’t all that impressive but what I will say is that it does the job and has more flare than some magazine wells on the market.
+M4A1’s magazine well isn’t all that impressive, but I will say that it does the job and has more flare than some magazine wells on the market.

 The main thing to be concerned about is the magazine funneling into the magazine well with ease and I can definitively say that this one does just that.